k98kurz/sqloquent/readme.md

 The package as it stands relies upon text or varchar type `id` columns.
 The `SqlModel` uses a hexadecimal uuid4 as a GUID, while the `HashedModel` uses the sha256 of the deterministically encoded record content as a GUID.
-This can be changed for use with autoincrementing int id columns by extending `SqlModel` or `SqliteModel` and overriding the `insert` and `insert_many` methods to prevent setting the id via `cls.generate_id()`.
+This can be changed for use with autoincrementing int id columns by extending `SqlModel` and overriding the `insert` and `insert_many` methods to prevent setting the id via `cls.generate_id()`.
 However, this is not recommended unless the autoincrement id can be reliably discerned from the db cursor and there are no concerns about, say, synchronizing between instances using a CRDT.

 Use one of the variants of the `sqloquent make migration` command to create a migration scaffold, then edit the result as necessary.
 If you specify the